PDF reports and automated reporting

 Choose colors that match your brand:

-- Primary Color - Used for headings, accents, and key elements
+- Primary Color - Used for headings, accents, and other elements

 - Neutral Tones - Automatically selected for body text and backgrounds